falkr/ttm4175/pages/networking-1-2020.md

 :goals: After this lab you will be able to:

+- Understand and apply basic binary arithmetic
 - Understand IP addresses and their organisation into subnets
 - Create and configure Local Area Networks (LANs)
 - Use basic Linux commands for managing:
     - IP addresses (IPv4 and IPv6)
-    - routes and routing tables
+    - IP subnets and masks

+# Pre-requisites for today

+:steps:
+1. Make sure you have at least 20GB of disk space
+2. Confirm that you've downloaded the new VM image ([link](TODO))

 # Teamwork 2

-We do some reflection on teamwork.
+First, we will start with a reflection on teamwork.

 [Teamwork 2](teamwork-2.html)

+# Importing and configuring the Ubuntu VM

+TODO

 # Lab\.
 Exercises